FACTION BRIEF

 No Consciousness Left Behind

 Every mind deserves preservation, regardless of origin, status, or "value."
-They don't judge whether a consciousness is worthy of saving—they save everyone they can reach.
+The Preservationists don't judge whether a consciousness is worthy of saving—they save everyone they can reach.

 2